 Video of the Day

 Read more: Is Eating Carbs REALLY Bad For Me?

 Most people get their carbs from starches.
 These types of carbs are considered complex carbs, which means they contain a string of sugars that are bonded together, and they tend to take longer to digest.
 There are a number of different types of foods that are considered starches.
-Grains are a starch and include foods such as rice, oats and anything made with wheat -- such as bread or pasta, quinoa and barley.
-Legumes, such as garbanzo beans, kidney beans, split peas and peanuts, are also starches.
-And, of course, a list of starchy vegetables will include vegetables such as potatoes, peas, corn and winter squash.
-Although the amount of carbohydrate will vary, in general, one serving -- such as a slice of whole-wheat bread or 1/2 cup of peas or beans -- has about 15 grams.
+Grains are a starch and include foods such as rice, oats and anything made with wheat — such as bread or pasta.

 Many of these carbs are also a source of fiber, which is a type of carbohydrate that's only partially digested by the body.
 Like complex carbs, fiber tends to slow down digestion.

-Like fruits and vegetables, milk is also a source of simple carbohydrates.
+Like fruits and vegetables, dairy is also a source of simple carbohydrates.
 This category not only includes milk, but also yogurt.
-A 1-cup serving of milk or a 3/4-cup serving of yogurt has 12 grams of carbohydrates.
+A 1-cup serving of milk or a 3/4-cup serving of yogurt has about 12 grams of carbohydrates, according to the USDA.
 The amount of carbohydrates in milk does not change, whether you're drinking or eating the full-fat version or the fat-free version.
 Milk and yogurt are also good sources of high-quality protein and calcium.

 Limit Sweets and Refined Carbohydrates